Was this page helpful?

 Field-level localization is built-in and described extensively in our documentation.
 Using this pattern, the fields of an entry are duplicated for each locale.
 So if you have two fields, where one field represents a title and the other field a body, there will be a duplicate of each field for every locale.
 In the following image, for instance, there are two title fields and two body fields: one for US-English, and one for DE-German.

-Field-level localization has its advantages.
-First, it allows for governance.
-Roles and permissions are fully integrated into this localization pattern, and with custom roles, one can define complex settings for viewing and editing locales.
-Second, it allows for fallbacks, and it is straightforward to define what exactly the fallback structure looks like.
+• Governance - Roles and permissions are fully integrated into this localization pattern, and with custom roles, one can define complex settings for viewing and editing locales.

-The lack of asynchronous publishing is not necessarily a disadvantage.
-For those with content creation workflows that result in all locales being published at the same time, it is convenient to be able to click publish once and have all locales available.
-For those with different content creation workflows where some locales should be available but others should not, synchronous publishing is not a good fit.
+• Publish per entry - Publishing or unpublishing an entry results in publishing or unpublishing all locales.
+Fits those content creation workflows that result in all locales being published at the same time, therefore it is convenient to be able to click publish once and have all locales available.

 Entry-level localization